 Interpretation: Regarding element (a), supervisors overseeing withdrawal management may have an advanced degree in a medical field.
 Interpretation: Regarding element (b), supervisors of peer support staff should be trained on recognizing and responding to signs of trauma among peer support workers.

-Examples: Qualifications for supervisors in substance use treatment programs may include training and experience in alcohol and other drug use, diagnosis, and treatment, and/or certification by the designated authority in their state as approved alcohol and/or drug counseling supervisors.
+Interpretation: Qualifications for supervisors in substance use treatment programs should include training and experience in alcohol and other drug use, diagnosis, and treatment, and/or certification by the designated authority in their state as approved substance use treatment counseling supervisors.

 MHSU 2.03